Careers

 UCAS convention visit to increase aspiration

-Visits to Universities and other FE/HE providers
+Visits to Universities (Bournemouth, Southampton, Bath Spa etc and other FE/HE providers

 Individual Careers Interviews with Careers Adviser